 A robust design of the 1870s in Early English Gothic style, Frederick Hyde Pownall’s last, which cleverly overcomes site constraints.
 The church was built ‘as an act of reparation for the indignities offered to the Blessed Sacrament in this country in the sixteenth century and since’.
-The dark and atmospheric interior contains some important furnishings, notably by Thomas Earp, but has been somewhat marred by the inappropriate application of textured paint to many of the surfaces.
+The dark and atmospheric interior contains some important furnishings, notably by Thomas Earp.
 With its pyramidal spire and attached contemporary presbytery, the church makes a positive contribution to the Covent Garden Conservation Area.
-The church is the base of the Catholic Stage Guild.
+The church is the Westminster Diocesan Shrine of the Blessed Sacrament and the base of the Catholic Stage Guild.

 The church was consecrated in October 1956, the debt having finally been paid off.

 In 2018 the church was elevated to the status of Westminster Diocesan Shrine by Cardinal Vincent Nichols.
 Around this time a sumptuous scheme of reordering and redecoration took place under the direction of architect Anthony Delarue.
 The church has had a long association with actors, and remains the base of the Catholic Stage Guild.